 The second is radio frequency identification (RFID) tags, which have been used as a supply chain tool for some time because of their ability to allow for individual components to be identifiable.
 This further enables tracking, as the RFID tags are used to count items as they’re packaged and en route.

 Detailed, advanced analytics provide the in-depth data needed to assess and improve supply chain management and visibility.
 Analytics can be used to determine where a company’s supply chain operations fall short.
 Advanced analytics can also be used to develop proactive strategies and solutions for the future.

 For example, descriptive analytics utilize historical data and summarize this information in an organized fashion.
-Diagnostic analytics, however, provide specific insights into the “why” behind challenges in the supply chain operations.
+Diagnostic analytics, however, provide specific insights into the “why” behind challenges in supply chain operations.

-With the use of AI and mathematical algorithms, supply chain analytics can be implemented to utilize the above gathered data and predict any future problems that may arise — this is what we call predictive analysis.
+With the use of AI and mathematical algorithms, supply chain analytics can be implemented to utilize the above-gathered data and predict any future problems that may arise — this is what we call predictive analysis.

 How Motive can help with your supply chain visibility

 Smooth total supply chain visibility, both internally and externally, is essential to business survival.
 Our integrated fleet management platform ensures driver safety, workflow management, and ELD compliance, all while providing the ability to track and manage your supply chain thoroughly and efficiently.